erdogant/bnlearn/docs/source/UseCases.rst

 Determine causalities when you have data
 '''''''''''''''''''''''''''''''''''''''''

-Suppose that we have the medical records of hundreds or even thousands patients treatments regarding shortness-of-breath (dyspnoea).
-What we want to know is to determine the dependencies and causality across variables given the data set.
+Suppose that we have the medical records of hundreds or even thousands patients treatment regarding shortness-of-breath (dyspnoea).
+Our goal is to determine the causality across variables given the data set.

 Steps to take
-	1. Import the data as described.
+	1. Import the data set.
 	2. Compute Directed Acyclic Graph by means of structure learning.
-	3. Compare to DAG from expert knowledge.
+	3. Compare to DAG to that of the expert-DAG.

 Compute Directed Acyclic Graph from data
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-After importing and pre-processing the data set (:ref:`Import data`), we can start learning the structure in the form of a Directed Acyclic Graphs.
+Import and process teh data set (:ref:`Import data`).
+For this use-case we will compute the best performing DAG given the data set.
+You only need to provide the data set into ``bnlearn`` :func:`bnlearn.bnlearn.structure_learning.fit`.
 More about Directed Acyclic Graphs can be found in the section :ref:`Directed Acyclic Graphs`.
-For this use-case we will compute the best performing DAG given the data set. ``bnlearn`` will do the heavy lifting, you only need to provide the dataframe into the function :func:`bnlearn.bnlearn.structure_learning.fit`.

 .. code-block:: python